 ERP business intelligence module

-ERP system is an intelligent tool that generates an enormous amount of well-structured data.
-If used wisely, it will become a great competitive advantage for any company.
-Collecting the reports from other modular systems BI component is capable of forecasting.
-It touches the business fields like cash flows, revenues, sales predictions, etc. Depending on its reports, the company is able to set some realistic expectations and work on the successful service or product delivery.
+ERP system is an intelligent tool that generates enormous well-structured data.
+It will become a great competitive advantage for any company if used wisely.
+Collecting the reports from other modular systems BI components is capable of forecasting.
+It touches the business fields like cash flows, revenues, sales predictions, etc. Depending on its reports, the company is able to set some realistic expectations and work on successful service or product delivery.

 FINANCE MODULES IN ERP SOFTWARE